 The abbey itself is best visited by car, although it is possible to reach it on public transport from the town of Krems on the Danube river.

 If you’re visiting Linz, you cannot miss the Mariendom (or the New Cathedral), the largest church in Austria.
 While it might not seem like it from the outside, it can accommodate up to 20,000 people.

-The beautiful church was built in the 19th-20th centuries in neo-Gothic style, and the colorful stained-glass windows are one of its most notable features.
+The beautiful church was built in the 19th and 20th centuries in neo-Gothic style and the colorful stained-glass windows are one of its most notable features.